OpenGammaProject/Open-Gamma-Detector/hardware/README.md

 The following 6 mm SiPMs are recommended for this project:

 * **MICROFC-60035-SMT-TR**
-* MICROFC-60035-SMT-TR1 (the exact same as above, but much more expensive for whatever reason)
+* MICROFC-60035-SMT-TR1 (the exact same as above, however will be more expensive to purchase as sold in smaller batches to suppliers)
 * AFBR-S4N66C013 (a good replacement if the above are unavailable)

 Here are some very helpful in-depth datasheets about the particular MicroFC SiPM recommended here: